philhawksworth/hawksworx.com/README.md

 ## Development

-To develop the site locally, run
+To develop the site locally, run:

 - `npm run watch` to monitor and regenerate all Sass code automatically
 - `hugo server --disableFastRender` to monitor and rebuild the entire site automatically (and relosd the local site)